-There are loads of questions that persons interested in your product or service are asking online.
+There are loads of questions that persons interested in your product or service ask online.
 Provide answers to those questions.
 The more knowledgeable solutions you give that answer your target audience’s queries and search intent, the more authority your content and website build in the SERPs.

 Learn and Practice the Skills Needed to Optimise a Website.

 Search engine optimisation is not rocket science.
-It is a set of methods used to improve the overall user experience of a website.
+It is a set of methods used to improve the overall user experience.